pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 Function:

 Sickle acts to trim regions of reads that have deteriorating quality at the 3' and 5' ends (a result of NGS sequencing), by using set quality/length thresholds and a sliding windows technique.
 When each base is called by the sequencer, it is given a quality score.
 Sickle takes a specified window of bases (say window x) and finds the average quality score for this window.
 It then determines if the average quality score for window x is greater/less than a predetermined quality score threshold that you provide.
 If the average base calling quality is below the threshold, the sequence will be trimmed before the window (if at 3' end) or after the window (if at 5' end).
 In this way, Sickle determines when the base calling quality is sufficiently low to trim at the 3' end, and when the base calling quality has become high enough to trim at the 5' end of each read.
 If the sequence after trimming is below the specified read length threshold, the read will be discarded. *Please refer to this figure to see a basic diagram of this process.*
+*IF ONE OF A PAIR FAILS= GOES TO A SEPERATE FILE called singles*

 Use: